-Do Not Soften Earwax for Microsuction, Most of the Time
+Do Not Soften Earwax for Microsuction; Most of the Time

-Runny earwax may also slide closer to your eardrum, making the procedure slightly more difficult for your Ear Nurse, and possibly more uncomfortable for you if you have narrow ear canals.
+Runny earwax may also slide closer to your eardrum, making the procedure slightly more difficult for your practitioner and possibly more uncomfortable if you have narrow ear canals.

-Your nurse may advise you to soften if your earwax is spectacularly hard or impacted.
-This only happens in rare cases and might not be the case every time you feel your ears are blocked.
-Please don’t assume you need to soften your earwax even if you have been asked to do it before.
+Your nurse may advise you to soften if your impacted earwax is extremely hard or compacted.
+Severe earwax impaction is uncommon.
+Please don’t assume you need to soften your earwax, even if you have done it before.

 What to Use to Soften Your Earwax

-Your Ear Nurse will also give you instructions on how best to administer earwax softening drops.
+Your practitioner will also give you instructions on administering earwax softening drops.
 Usually, it only needs to be done the night before your appointment, except for rare occasions where you have particularly stubborn or impacted earwax.

 If your practitioner advises you to soften with an over-the-counter product, please pay close attention to how long and often you need to apply the drops.
 Some of these products can irritate the ear after prolonged use.